Bjorn-Strom/FSS/public/documentation/Static.md

     - `Path` is the path to the directory of this library
     - `Name` is the name of this Library
     - `Namespace` is the namespace of where Fss.Builder should look for the style lists you want to "compile"
-- `GeneratedProject` is an field, if this is omitted no F# library with styles is generated.
+- `GeneratedProject` is a field, if this is omitted no F# library with styles is generated.
     - `Path` the path you want to output this generated F# library
     - `Name` name of the library you want to create
 - `CssOutputPath` the path you want to output the final CSS files to.